-To deal with issues of misconduct, Bentham Science has an Ethics Advisory Panel, which consists of,
+To deal with issues of misconduct, Bentham OPEN has an Ethics Advisory Panel, which consists of,

-A team of senior researchers and experts associated with Bentham Science as Editors in different fields.
+A team of senior researchers and experts associated with Bentham OPEN as Editors in different fields.

 A team of experts in legal and corporate affairs, who provide suggestions to other members of The Ethics Advisory Panel on issues, which require legal/corporate communications.

-Bentham Science’s senior publication team at the Editorial Office, which manages communication between a and b and executes decisions put forward by the Ethics Advisory Panel.
+Bentham OPEN’s senior publication team at the Editorial Office, which manages communication between a and b and executes decisions put forward by the Ethics Advisory Panel.